Madagascar fish eagle: Distribution

 This species is endemic to Madagascar, where it survives in low numbers along the northwest coast north of Morondava.
 The range of this eagle is within the Madagascar dry deciduous forests.
 The principal locus of population according to the United Nations Environmental Programme is in the Analova region; 20 to 25 breeding pairs were there as of the 1980s.
 A more recent survey by Garbutt and Hogan report a smaller concentration of at least three breeding pairs in the Anjajavy Forest along the Indian Ocean, where several streams discharge north of Anjajavy Village.

 Status

 Total population estimates from the United Nations and from Grambo place the world population of this species at about 40 breeding pairs; according to Grambo this bird may be one of the rarest birds on Earth.
-Other surveys between 1991 and 1995 recorded at least 222 adults from 105 sites, with an estimated 98 breeding pairs.
+Surveys between 2005 and 2006 recorded at least 240 adults (287 total individuals), with an estimated 120 breeding pairs.

 The main threats to its breeding habitat are deforestation, soil erosion and the development of wetland areas for rice paddies.
 It is also in direct competition with humans for fish stocks.
 Because of its decline in numbers and the threats it faces, the International Union for Conservation of Nature has assessed the bird's conservation status as being "critically endangered".